Services

 Fix Missing Metadata, Canonicals and SEO Controls in a Headless CMS

-Use this page when the CMS can publish content but still cannot reliably control titles, descriptions, canonicals, sitemaps, schema, or internal linking.
-This is about missing SEO controls in the content model and template contract, not runtime rendering bugs.
+The CMS can publish content, but still cannot reliably control titles, descriptions, canonicals, sitemaps, schema, or internal linking.
+That usually points to the content model and template contract, not one runtime rendering bug.

 Fix the missing metadata, canonicals, sitemaps, schema, and internallink controls that often get left out of a headless CMS build.